 AGE OF ANIMAL: We perform surgery on animals at least 8 weeks old; kittens must weigh at least 2 pounds, puppies 3 pounds.
 HSNEGA highly recommends all animals be altered by 4 months old to avoid heat cycles and for faster recovery.

 TESTING: We strongly recommend routine heartworm testing for dogs and routine feline combo testing for cats.
 Surgical complications can arise if your pet is positive for one of these conditions.

 PREGNANCY/MEDICAL CONDITIONS: Pregnant females, animals with hernias or cryptorchid (retained testicle) animals will be charged additional fees (see above).

 NURSING FEMALES: Female dogs must be scheduled 1-month post nursing, and female cats must be scheduled 2 weeks post nursing.
 If milk is present during surgery, the incision site is more likely to become infected.

-Please have your animal at the HSNEGA Spay/ Neuter Center (the left entrance to the building) on the day of your appointment at 7:45 am for cats and 8:00 am for dogs, no later than 8:30 am.
+Please have your animal at the HSNEGA Spay/ Neuter Center (the left entrance to the building) on the day of your appointment at 7:45 am, but no later than 8:30 am.
 When arriving at the Center, please leave your animal in the car until you have checked in and completed your paperwork.
 Please advise our staff if an animal is aggressive at check-in.
-Dogs must be on a leash and cats in a carrier.
+Dogs must be on a leash and cats in a carrier (one cat per carrier).
 Feral cats MUST come in a trap.
 Any animals brought on the day of their surgery after 8:30 a.m. may not be allowed to have surgery that day.